 Mechanics of the PRU.
 Immediately following the end of each fiscal year, the committee determines the size of the PRU pool based on their assessment of the quality of decision-making during the year.
 The committee also identifies any events or decisions that merit special recognition for particular individuals or groups and, if so, determines the amount of any special PRU awards that are to be allocated to those participants.
 The PRU pool is established on the basis of these determinations, and each participant is allocated a specified performance value, which is then converted to a number of restricted units or, in the case of PRU awards paid in cash, based on the arithmetic average of the closing prices of the Partnership's limited partner units on Nasdaq on each of the sixty consecutive trading days ending on and including the last day of the relevant fiscal year.
 The committee also determines the appropriate allocations between restricted units and cash awards based upon a compensation consultant's market study with some influence from our past practices of granting restricted units and cash bonuses.
 In general, the higher up in the management group, the greater the percentage of that individual's PRU award received in the form of restricted units.
-The percentage of each participant's PRU award paid in the form of restricted units was kept to simple options of 100%, 50%, or 0%.
-Restricted unit grants vest ratably, with 25% vesting on each of the first four anniversaries of the grant date, although the committee has the discretion to vary such awards.
+The percentage of each participant's PRU award paid in the form of restricted units.
+The percentage of each participant's PRU award paid in the form of restricted units.
+The percentage of each participant's PRU award paid in the form of restricted units.